muxinc/chromium_livestreamer/README.md

 A silly example project that can load any website and turn it into a livestream

-This project comes with a very simple script + d
+This project comes with a very simple script + dockerfile showing how to use Xvfb, Pulseaudio, FFmpeg, and Chromium to turn any website into a livestream.

 **WARNING**: Do not use this script and Dockerfile in production, this is simply an example, and is absolutely not ready for production deployment